MohammedBoure/Shoppica-BackEnd/docs/en/database.md

 ## Entity-Relationship Diagram (ER Diagram)

-The following diagram illustrates the relationships between tables in the Shoppica database using Mermaid notation:
+The following diagram illustrates the relationships between tables in the Shoppica database (created using [Mermaid](https://mermaid.js.org/)):

 ```mermaid
 erDiagram